-- A. Applications for incentives in exchange for amenities shall be submitted to the Town Board.
-In order to evaluate the adequacy of the amenities to be accepted in exchange for the requested incentive, the following information shall be provided by the applicant: - 1.
-A description of the requested incentive. - 2.
+- 1. A description of the requested incentive. - 2.
 A description of the proposed amenity, including the benefits it will provide to the community and the benefit area(s). - 3.
 The estimated economic value of the proposed amenity to the Town as compared with the estimated economic value of the proposed incentive to the applicant. - 4.
 An explanation as to how the proposed amenity would help implement the policies outlined in the Town of Murray Comprehensive Plan. - 5.
 A preliminary demonstration that the water, sewer, transportation, waste disposal and fire protection facilities in the zoning district in which the proposal is located are adequate to handle the additional demand the incentive and amenity may place on these facilities, beyond the demand that would otherwise occur with conventional development. - B. The Town Board shall review the proposal and inform the applicant within 45 calendar days as to whether or not the proposal is worthy of further consideration.
 If deemed worthy of further consideration, the applicant shall submit the following to the Town Board: - 1.
 Sketch Site Plan With Incentive and Amenity. - a.
 This sketch plan shall show how the site would be developed with the incentive and amenity (if the amenity will occur on-site).
 The drawing must include existing features on the site, property owner's names and tax account numbers for all properties within 500 feet of the property lines of the proposed project. - b.
 If the incentive would result in a setback or open space reduction, the drawing must show these reductions in relation to the principal structures on-site and on adjacent properties, as well as property line locations. - c.
 If the incentive would result in a building height increase, a scaled elevation view must be included which shows the maximum height permitted by the Local Law, and the proposed building height.
 The location and heights of buildings on properties within 200 feet of the site must also be shown. - 2.
 Sketch Site Plan Without Incentive and Amenity. - This sketch plan shall show how the site would be developed exclusive of any incentive or amenity.
 The drawing must include existing features on the site, and property owner's names and tax account numbers for all properties within 500 feet of the property lines of the proposed project. - 3.
 The applicant shall also provide any other information or materials needed or requested by the Town Board. - C. The Town Board shall then review the proposal and evaluate the adequacy with which the incentive and amenity fits the site and how they may affect adjacent land uses and buildings. - D. The Town Board shall notify the applicant within 45 calendar days as to whether or not it is willing to further consider the proposal.
 If the Town Board decides to further consider the proposal, it shall hold a public hearing thereon.
-The Town Clerk shall give public notice of the hearing in the official newspaper of the Town at least five days prior to the date of the hearing.
+The Town Clerk shall give public notice of the hearing in the official newspaper of the Town at least five days prior to the date of the hearing. - E. All applicable requirements of the State Environmental Quality Review Act (SEQRA) shall be complied with as part of the review and hearing process, including the preparation of an Environmental Assessment Form and/or Environmental Impact Statement, if necessary.
+In addition to the information that may be required as part of the environmental assessment of the proposal, the assessment shall include verification that the zoning district in which the proposal is to be located has adequate water, sewer, transportation, waste disposal, and fire protection facilities to:

-TOWN OF MURRAY ZONING LOCAL LAW ARTICLE X - INCENTIVE ZONING
+ARTICLE X - INCENTIVE ZONING